6thfdwp/learning-thoughts/notes/Tooling.md

 @import "custom";
 @import "bootstrap/scss/bootstrap";
 ```
-Could use `browserslist` in `package.json` config, specify what browsers need to be supported, babel, css processor (other transpiler babel as well) will only do compiling for targeted browsers
+Could use `browserslist` in `package.json` config, specify what browsers need to be supported, babel, css processor will only do compiling for targeted browsers
 ```js
 // package.json
 ...